-We currently depend heavily on the future success of our BioInk, and medical aesthetics product candidates.
+We currently depend heavily on the future success of our BioInk and our medical aesthetics and 3D bioprinting product candidates.
 Any failure to successfully develop, obtain regulatory approval for, and commercialize these products or their end products, independently or in cooperation with a third party collaborator, or the experience of significant delays in doing so, would compromise our ability to generate revenue and become profitable.

-We have invested a significant portion of our efforts and financial resources in the development of rhCollagen, BioInk, and our Vergenix line of products.
-We currently depend heavily on the future success of our BioInk, and medical aesthetics product candidates.
+We have invested a significant portion of our efforts and financial resources in the development of rhCollagen, BioInk, medical aesthetics and 3D bioprinting product candidates, and our Vergenix line of products.
+We currently depend heavily on the future success of our BioInk, medical aesthetics and 3D bioprinting product candidates.
 Our ability to generate revenues from our products and product candidates depends heavily on the successful development, approval, and commercialization of our products, which, in turn, depend on several factors, including the following:

-- our ability to continue and support our rhCollagen platform technology and programs; - our ability to establish and maintain strategic partnerships, including the United License Agreement; - successfully initiating and completing future clinical trials and other studies required for our products and product candidates; - demonstrating and maintaining the safety and efficacy of our products at a sufficient level of statistical or clinical significance and otherwise obtaining marketing approvals from regulatory authorities; - establishing successful sales and marketing arrangements for our products in the jurisdictions where they may be approved; - the availability of coverage and reimbursement by healthcare payors for our products in the jurisdictions where they may be approved; - establishing a large scale facility as a second source for the manufacture of commercial and clinical quantities of our products, if approved; and - other risks described in this "Risk Factors" section.
+• our ability to continue and support our rhCollagen platform technology and programs;

+- our ability to establish and maintain strategic partnerships, including the recently entered into Development, Exclusivity and Option Products Agreement with certain wholly-owned subsidiaries of AbbVie Inc., collectively referred to as AbbVie; - successfully initiating and completing future clinical trials and other studies required for our products and product candidates; - demonstrating and maintaining the safety and efficacy of our products at a sufficient level of statistical or clinical significance and otherwise obtaining marketing approvals from regulatory authorities; - · establishing successful sales and marketing arrangements for our products in the jurisdictions where they may be approved; - the availability of coverage and reimbursement by healthcare payors for our products in the jurisdictions where they may be approved; - establishing a large scale facility as a second source for the manufacture of commercial and clinical quantities of our products, if approved; and - other risks described in this "Risk Factors" section.

-Our products and product candicates are based on novel technology, which makes it difficult to predict the time and cost of product development and potential regulatory approval.
+Our products and product candidates are based on novel technology, which makes it difficult to predict the time and cost of product development and potential regulatory approval.